DigitalGrinnell/CheckPlease/README.md

 ~~~
 git clone https://github.com/DigitalGrinnell/CheckPlease.git
 cd CheckPlease
-docker build -t CheckPlease .     <-- Build a local image.
+docker build -t checkplease .     <-- Build a local image.
 Takes a couple minutes.
 Don't forget the period at the end!
-docker-compose run CheckPlease    <-- Run the CheckPlease portion of docker-compose.yml for all /tests/*.yml files.
+docker-compose run checkplease    <-- Run the CheckPlease portion of docker-compose.yml for all /tests/*.yml files.
 ~~~

 You should see some output in your terminal window as the tests run against Digital Grinnell.